eiffel-community/eiffel/usage-examples/clm-for-hw-sw.md

 Eiffel has the ability to support a continuous integration and delivery pipeline for hardware products containing software.
 When developing the software for the hardware, the designer first runs test specifically for the software part.
-The designer then loads the software on the hardware and runs test with both the hardware and software.
+The designer then loads the software on the hardware and runs tests with both the hardware and software.
 These tests produce the confidence signaled by [CLM](../eiffel-vocabulary/EiffelConfidenceLevelModifiedEvent.md) event using the SUBJECT link for pointing to the composition the confidence describes.
 This